jonnyweatherly/aajonusnet/texts/Misc/Whats Missing.md

 ⸻

 2009
-- February 1 – Potluck in Carlsbad, CA.
 - February 14–15 – Lake Worth, FL: Lecture, workshop, and consults.
 - March 7–9 – Toronto, ON, Canada: Lecture, workshop, and consults.
 - May 2–4 – Viroqua, WI events.